Epicureanism: Friendship

 Epicurus laid great emphasis on developing friendships as the basis of a satisfying life.
 The avoidance or freedom from hardship and fear is ideal to the Epicureans.
 While this avoidance or freedom could conceivably be achieved through political means, it was insisted by Epicurus that involvement in politics would not release one from fear and he advised against a life of politics.
-Epicurus also discouraged contributing to political society by starting a family, as the benefits of a wife and children are outweighed by the trouble brought about by having a family.
-Instead, Epicurus encouraged the formation of a community of friends outside the traditional political state.
+Epicurus strongly encouraged the formation of a community of friends outside the traditional political state.
 This community of virtuous friends would focus on internal affairs and justice.
+Epicurus's thoughts on marriage and having children are more disputed.
+Epicurus himself seems to have been unmarried but his close friend Metrodorus was, and named one of his sons after Epicurus, and in his will Epicurus provided for the daughters of Metrodorus to marry.
+This dispute is also seen in the contradictory translations of the "wise man sayings" of Diogenes Laertius, in whether the Epicurean wise man will marry and have children or whether he will not unless circumstances require.
 However, Epicureanism is adaptable to circumstance, as is the Epicurean approach to politics.
 The same approaches will not always work in protection from pain and fear.
 In some situations, it will be more beneficial to have a family, and in other situations, it will be more beneficial to participate in politics.
 It is ultimately up to the Epicurean to analyse their circumstance and take whatever action befits the situation.

 Death

+Death is nothing to us; for what has disintegrated lacks awareness, and what lacks awareness is nothing to us.